 There are six beautiful towns on the island of Martha’s Vineyard, each offering its own unique feel and experience.
-If you have limited time and are planning to visit just for the day, Oak Bluffs is easy to get to and has a diversity of things to offer.
-Take a ferry from the mainland directly to the center of town, and enjoy these activities:
+If you have limited time and are planning to visit just for the day, Oak Bluffs is easy to get to and has a variety of activities for everyone in your group.
+Take a ferry from the mainland directly to the center of town to check out all Oak Bluffs has to offer:

 Laced with whimsical gingerbread features and painted in delightful, bright colors, the Victorian “Gingerbread Cottages” of Oak Bluffs are a treat to visit!
 The architectural style of the cottages is known as Carpenter Gothic, common in North America in the late Nineteenth Century.
 These structures grew out of a 19th-Century religious camp-meeting movement.
 Before the cottages were erected, worshippers stayed in large canvas tents.
 Over the course of 50 years, the area grew into a village of famed Gingerbread Cottages that is now a cherished New England historic site.